 Client/Client Name:

 An individual who has met the eligibility criteria and is funded for child care.
 The client is listed on the SVL by the initial of their first name and their last name.
-Example: S. Jones client's family size and income, and paid by the client directly to the provider.
+Example: S. Jones

 Client Fee: